Is Therapy Right For Me? Finding Mental Health Support

 Depression

 Depression can take a toll on your mental and physical health.
 You may have trouble getting out of bed in the morning and feel unmotivated throughout the day.
 This can make it difficult to function in spaces like work, school, or even home.
 No matter how hard you try, you might not be able to shake the negative thoughts and feelings you’re experiencing.
-In some cases, people with depression may even have thoughts of suicide.* All of these may be signs that you could benefit from seeing a therapist.
-A therapist can help you develop a treatment plan, learn new coping techniques, and find your motivation again.
+In some cases, people with depression may even have thoughts of suicide.
+All of these may be signs that you could benefit from seeing a therapist.
+A therapist can help you develop a treatment plan, learn new coping techniques, and find your motivation moving forward.

 Anxiety